anishnath/manic/CAPABILITIES.md

 3Blue1Brown-derived work must clear the same gate: recur across several lessons, replace substantial manual scripting, and remain teachable in one sentence.

-The first implementation keeps the containment promise exact: circles and rectangles are convex, so both the sampled positions and every tween between them stay inside.
+The shipped implementation keeps the containment promise exact: circles and rectangles are convex, so both the sampled positions and every tween between them stay inside.
 Concave-region path planning, collisions, emitters, forces, and physics remain intentionally outside this small primitive.
 Dedicated tests